EverythingSmartHome/everything-presence-one/updating.md

 ---
 layout: default
-title: Updating and Conencting to WiFi
+title: Updating and Connecting to WiFi
 nav_order: 4
 ---